dhellmann/pymotw-3/source/asyncio/tasks.rst

 	creating task
 	in task_func, sleeping
 	in task_canceller
-	cancelled the task
+	canceled the task
-	task_func was cancelled
+	task_func was canceled
+	main() also sees task as canceled

 .. {{{end}}}